-HubSpot specialist vs. marketing manager: What’s the difference?
+HubSpot admin vs. marketing manager: What’s the difference?

-As such, a HubSpot specialist will likely float between teams, helping people on both your sales and marketing teams use the platform better.
+As such, a HubSpot admin will likely float between teams, helping people on both your sales and marketing teams use the platform better.

 This might look different at each business, but this role could include: